CleanroomMC/cleanroom-website/docs/groovy-script/groovy/index.md

 ## External Documentation

-This wiki is primarly focused on GroovyScript, and so not every feature in Groovy will be covered or explained in full.
+This wiki is primarily focused on GroovyScript, and so not every feature in Groovy will be covered or explained in full.
 You can read more about the Groovy on the [Official Wiki](https://groovy-lang.org/documentation.html).